newrelic/newrelic_aws_cloudwatch_plugin/README.md

 5. Run `bundle install`
 6. Run `bundle exec ./bin/newrelic_aws`

+## AMI

+An Amazon Machine Image (AMI) is available, making it easier to begin collecting metrics.

+The AMI takes the contents of `config/newrelic_plugin.yml` as user-data, which is configured when creating the EC2 instance.
+Once the instance is running with valid user-data, no further action is required.
+To change the configuration, terminate the current instance and create another.

+Name `newrelic_aws`

+ID   `ami-2f60f61f`

 ## Notes

 - CloudWatch detailed monitoring is recommended, please enable it when available.